UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Star DKG (SDKG)

 for the slot-bound associated data $(\mathsf{ad}_{31},\mathsf{ad}_{32},\mathsf{ad}_{23})$ defined in Algorithm~\ref{alg:reg}, and then forms the delivered network messages as the self-delimiting encodings

 This ensures that if $P_3$ is corrupted, the adversary observes well-formed messages and can invoke $\OpenFromPeer$ on the received ciphertexts.
 When $P_3$ is honest, the externally visible distribution of these sealed blobs remains simulatable from public information under our KeyBox key-opacity assumption (Assumption~\ref{assump:keybox-opacity}), so the only explicit leakage retained by $\FSDKG$ is message length.
+Registration is not modeled as an atomic two-message transaction w.r.t. corruption: if $P_3$ is corrupted after receiving only one of the two registration payloads, then the adversary learns the already-delivered payload(s) upon corruption and may complete or abort registration at will by (not) delivering and/or forwarding the remaining payload into $\FKeyBox^{(3)}$.